Having an Accurate Idea of Bodhichitta and Enlightenment

 Labored and Unlabored Bodhichitta

 In working through each of these stages in sequence, then based on all the understanding that we've discussed already, then we actually develop this aim sincerely, we actually feel it.
 This is meditation: we're familiarizing ourselves, making it into a habit, building it up, over and over and over again.
-And that's what's known as contrived bodhichitta.
-Some people might translate that as "artificial" – it doesn't mean that it's not sincerely felt, that it's not real.
+And that's what's known as labored bodhichitta.
+It doesn't mean that it's not sincerely felt, that it's not real.
 It just means you have to work at it through stages.
 Unless we have unbelievable instincts from previous lifetimes, which is very, very, very rare, we're all going to have to do that.
 Instincts that are just – automatically we have perfect bodhichitta without working through the stages, but that's almost nobody, so don’t fool ourselves into thinking that it's us.

 Not only does a bodhisattva have unlabored bodhichitta, but also each step on the way to developing bodhichitta is unlabored.
 For example, heart-warming love with which you cherish all others and would feel awful if anything bad happened to them.
 Let;s say there's a mosquito who's buzzing around your head: you are just so happy, it just warms your heart, “Oh, how wonderful, this being has been so kind to me in a previous lifetime and now it's come back."
 That mental continuum now has this form of a mosquito – "Oh, how terrible, how much suffering my mother is having now as a mosquito.”
 It just warms our heart, we appreciate it, so happy to meet this mosquito and we don't want anything bad to happen to it..
 You don’t have to work yourself up into thinking, Well, it's been my mother in a previous lifetime," think about mental continuums and so on.
 You don’t have to think about all that, it just comes up, like that, automatically, unlabored, spontaneously.
 That's what we're talking about here, so don’t trivialize this.
 It is very advanced.
 That's what a bodhisattva feels.